MicrosoftDocs/minecraft-creator/creator/Reference/Content/BiomeReference/Examples/BiomeOverview.md

 ---
 author: v-josjones
 ms.author: v-josjones
-title: Biomes Documenation - Overview ms.prod: gaming
+title: Biome Documentation - Overview ms.prod: gaming
 ---

-# Biomes Overview
+# Biome Documentation - Overview

 Biomes describe how a local patch of the world should look and behave.
 By writing custom biome data you could: